Korkoe27/Korkoe27/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Full Stack Web Development
-  - Exploring the ins and outs of JavaScript and VueJS for dynamic front-end experiences.
+  - Exploring the ins and outs of JavaScript and ReactJS for dynamic front-end experiences.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with Laravel, a powerful PHP web framework.